MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 Machine Learning can directly host two types of prompt flow runtimes.

-- **Automatic runtime**: A serverless compute option that manages the lifecycle and performance characteristics of the compute and allows flow-driven customization of the environment.
+- **Automatic runtime:** A serverless compute option that manages the lifecycle and performance characteristics of the compute and allows flow-driven customization of the environment.

-- **Compute instance runtime**: An always-on compute option in which the workload team must select the performance characteristics.
+- **Compute instance runtime:** An always-on compute option in which the workload team must select the performance characteristics.
 This runtime offers more customization and control of the environment.

 Prompt flows can also be hosted external to Machine Learning compute on host container host platforms.
 This architecture uses App Service to demonstrate external hosting.